cmlegault/PlanBsmooth_Shiny_tester/README.md

 * F in year 20 - fishing mortality in year 20, linear change between this and Final F in Year change
 * Year change - fishing mortality flat between Year change and year 35 (end of base years)
 * Final F - fishing mortality in years from Year change to year 35 (set sigmaF to 0 to see F in base years)
-* # of Projection Years - PlanBsmooth and FSD used in feedback loop to determine catch in projection years
+* Number of Projection Years - PlanBsmooth and FSD used in feedback loop to determine catch in projection years
 * sigmaF - variability about F during first 35 years
 * sigmaR - variability about stock-recruitment relationship in all years
 * sigmaS1 - variability about first survey in all years
-* sigmaS2 - variability about second survey in all years Note that sigma values are applied as exp(base_value + rnorm * sigma - 0.5 * sigma * sigma)
+* sigmaS2 - variability about second survey in all years
++ Note that sigma values are applied as exp(base_value + rnorm * sigma - 0.5 * sigma * sigma)
 * Catch Advice Multiplier - applies only to PlanBsmooth
 * Assessment Frequency - catch held constant from previous value if no assessment in given year